i-am-abhay/i-am-abhay/README.md

 Hey, I'm abhay!

-I'm interested in hardware and software, with a focus on electronics, PCB design, robotics, and building things from scratch.
+I'm interested in hardware and software, with a focus on electronics, PCB design, robotics, and building things from the ground up.

 ## Projects